-Birds have always attracted man by their brilliant colors, songs and other vocalizations, and especially their unique possession of feathers adapted to flight.
-The attribute of flight has had more influence on human thought and aspiration than any other animal characteristic.
-From Deadalus and Icarus to Leonardo de Vinci the ability to fly has excited man's envy.

-We have sought through the ages by myth, fantasy, and technology to attain never the freedom of birds.
-But we have succeeded in surmounting our earthbound limitation.
+always From time immemorial Birds have attracted people by their brilliant colors, by their melodious songs and harsher especially vocalizations, and by their unique possession of feathers adapted to remarkable powers of flight.
+The attribute of flight has had more influence on human thought and aspiration other animal than any characteristic of other animal classes.
+From Deadalus and Icarus to Leonardo de Vinci the ability to fly has many excited more envy than any other accomplishment not bestowed We They have sought through the ages by myth, fantasy, on men. and technology to attain the freedom of birds.
+But they have never succeeded in surmounting this earthbound limitation by any invention or crude mechanical contraption.
 The traveler, strapped into his cramped seat, will readily concede that the airplane is a far cry from the unrestrained flight of a bird.

 My love of birds, which began back during my boyhood years in northern Illinois, has never diminished.
 On the contrary it developed steadily along lines not usually recognized as the valid justification of a full-time profession.
-I have always been a great deal more affected by the beauty of birds than by the mysteries and unanswered questions concerning their class+ ification and behavior with which the ornithologist is primarily occupied.
-Since the two lines are not completely separable.
-I have found myself from time to time concerned with bird behavior, but not with the single-minded dedication of the scientist.
+I have always been a great deal more affected by the beauty of birds than by the mysteries and unanswered questions concerning their classification and behavior, with which the ornithologist is primarily occupied.
+(Since the two lines are not completely separable, I have found myself from time to time concerned with bird behavior, but not with the single-minded dedication of the scientist.
 I soon discovered that the most satisfactory tool for expressing my excitement over birds was the camera, not the pencil or brush.
 The camera was an instrument for immediate and quick results and its operation helped to sublimate, by focusing my attention on the subject, the indefinable longing that close association with birds aroused in me.